 The simplest method is simply double click the file and view the Gap Fractions tab in the Details Window (Figure 2 on page 8).

-The harder method (before version 2.0, it was the only method) is to click the Expand dialog icon (File > Expand).
+Alternatively, use (File > Expand).
 This will let you generate a lot of files from one file.
 You have the option to change the transmittance computation method for all the files, as well.